ibm-cloud-docs/openwhisk/prep.md

    ```
    {: codeblock}

-2. Create a .zip archive with the contents of the directory.
+2. Create an archive with the contents of the directory.

    ```bash
    zip ../action-src.zip -r *
    ```
    {: codeblock}

-3. Pass the .zip archive to the Docker container over `stdin`.
-The `stdout` is a new .zip archive with the compiled executable file.
-The Docker container reads the content of the .zip archive from `stdin` and writes a new .zip archive with the compiled Swift executable file to `stdout`.
+3. Pass the compressed archive to the Docker container over `stdin`.
+The `stdout` is a new compressed archive with the compiled executable file.
+The Docker container reads the content of the compressed archive from `stdin` and writes a new archive with the compiled Swift executable file to `stdout`.

   ```bash
   docker run -i openwhisk/action-swift-v4.2 -compile main <action-src.zip >../action-bin.zip